adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #WIP a CLI to share side-project ideas and be matched with other ideas to collaborate on
+- <span class="hashtag">#WIP</span> a CLI to share side-project ideas and be matched with other ideas to collaborate on
   <span id="1976901460" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"